The Dark Side (song)

 "The Dark Side" is a song by English rock band Muse.
 It was released as a single on 30 August 2018 as the fourth single from Simulation Theory, their eighth studio album.

 Release

 The name of the fourth single to be released ahead of Muse's then-unnamed eighth studio album was first teased in the music video for previous single "Something Human", which was released on 19 July 2018.
 In the music video for "Something Human", lead singer Matt Bellamy can be seen driving a Lamborghini Countach which featured the vehicle registration plate "DRKSIDE".
 Subsequently, on 30 August 2018, the name of the upcoming album was revealed to be Simulation Theory and its release date was confirmed; later that day, Muse released "The Dark Side" as the surprise next single from the album.

-Writing and composition
+Composition

-"The Dark Side" has been described as a rock opera with features from electropop and rock.
+"The Dark Side" is an operatic hard rock song with an electropop edge, more traditional of Muse than the album's previous singles.
+Travis Lausch of Ultimate Guitar compared its "funky stomp" to that of "Supermassive Black Hole."